Denzy7/cpython-lite/README.md

 - GCC gcc 11.1.0-1 (Linux64)
 - Clang 12.0.1 (Android armeabi-v7a)

+Tested on Windows 7 using MinGW from [WinLibs](https://winlibs.com). (*The [official installer](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/) is incredibly old and doesn't have libraries to build modern Python*)

 Download an official tarball from [the Python website](https://www.python.org/downloads/source/) (which is recommended)
-[Version 3.9.4](https://www.python.org/ftp/python/3.9.4/Python-3.9.4.tar.xz) has been thoroughly tested and is the recommended tarball.
+[Version 3.9.*'s](https://www.python.org/ftp/python/) have been thoroughly tested and are the recommended tarball.

 You can also clone this repository recursively (which may take a long time)
 `git clone --recursive https://github.com/Denzy7/cpython-lite`
 If you cloned recursively adjust CMakeLists.txt to point where you cloned python.
 Otherwise, change the version numbers to the version of the downloaded and extracted tarball.

-Patch posixmodule.c if you will be compiling on MinGW
-`patch -u Python-3.9.4/Modules/posixmodule.c -i config/posixmodule-3.9.4.patch`

 Now configure the source
 **If configuring for another system other than x86_x64 Linux (linux64), see the various platform-specific tips in** [configs directory](config)